 The egg white is a binder which holds the other ingredients together (emulsifying them), making the end result fluffy and ultra creamy and smooth.
 You will not taste the egg white at all.
 And if you use pasteurized eggs, you do not have to worry about eating raw eggs.

 How to make sorbet in a blender (no churn)

 Last year I hopped on to the no-churn train and I never got off.
-I was smitten by how easy it was and how much like the real deal it tasted (I couldn’t tell them apart).
-I first started with a chocolate coffee ice cream, moved on to pistachio ice cream and now I’m here with a sorbet recipe – also in a no-churn fashion.
+I was smitten by how easy it was and how much like the real deal it tasted (I couldn't tell them apart).
+I first started with a chocolate coffee ice cream, moved on to pistachio ice cream and Earl Grey ice cream, and now I'm here with a sorbet recipe - also in a no-churn fashion.

 It is so easy to make sorbet in a blender.
 The general idea is to have the sorbet mixture freeze for 2 hours, and when it is half-frozen, add it to your blender along with 1 egg white.
 Pour it back into the pan and freeze until it's completely solid, around 3+ hours.

 Why we use alcohol in ice creams and sorbets